spectrocloud/librarium/docs/docs-content/architecture/grps-proxy.md

 ![An architecture diagram of the gRPC over WebSocket flow from a network perspective.
 Agent to agent proxy, to WebSocket handler, who then forwards the message to the server gRPC handler.](/architecture_grps-proxy_grpc-websocket.webp)

-Below is a high-level overview of the order of operations when the agent falls back to using WebSocket:
+Below is a high-level overview of the order of operations when the Palette agent falls back to using WebSocket:

-1. The Palette agent initiates a gRPC request to the server.
+1. The agent initiates a gRPC request to the server.
-2. The agent initiates a WebSocket connection with the server.
+2. The agent initiates a WebSocket connection with the management plane servers.
 3. The server accepts the WebSocket connection.
 4. The agent in-memory proxy transcodes the gRPC request on-demand and sends it via the WebSocket connection.
-5. The server's WebSocker handler reads the request off the WebSocket connection and forwards it to the gRPC handler.
+5. The server's WebSocker handler reads the request off the WebSocket connection and forwards it to the server's gRPC handler.
-6. The gRPC handler processes the request and responds via the same connection and the WebSocket handler sends the response back to the agent.
+6. The gRPC handler processes the request and responds via the same connection.
+The WebSocket handler sends the response from the gRPC handler back to the agent.
-7. The agent's in-memory proxy reads the response off the WebSocket connection and transcodes it back to gRPC and passes it to the agent.
+7. The agent's in-memory proxy reads the response off the WebSocket connection and transcodes it back to HTTP/2 and passes it to the agent.

 A more straightforward way to think about the WebSocket transcoding architecture is that network traffic between the Palette agent and the management plane uses the WebSocket connection and the HTTP/1.1 protocol.
 The agent and server are still communicating using gRPC, but the messages are transcoded to the HTTP/1.1 protocol between the two entities.
 Using WebSocket and HTTP/1.1 removes issues due to application firewalls or network proxies not supporting the HTTP/2 protocol.
-Once the gRPC message is internal to the agent or the server, HTTP/2 is used for communication.
+Once the gRPC message is internal to the agent or the server, the HTTP/2 protocol is used for communication.

 ## gRPC and Proxies